-Within sixty calendar days of receipt, DoTH will investigate to determine the validity of the alleged violation.
+Within sixty calendar days of receipt by the ADA Coordinator, DoTH will investigate to determine the validity of the alleged violation.
 If appropriate, DoTH will arrange to meet with the complainant to discuss the matter and attempt to reach a resolution of the complaint.